damjanv90/highlight/README.md

       -s, --selection-only          highlight only matched parts of the line, not the whole line

       -i, --ignore-case             ignore case in regex match

+# Installation

+Go to highlighter directory and run:

+    ./build.bash